 We hope you'll always be satisfied with the service you receive from us.
 If this is not the case, we want you to tell us about it so we can work with you to understand what has happened and put it right as quickly as we can.

 - Step 1 – if you have a complaint about any part of our service you can contact our complaints team using the details shown below.
 We'll try our very best to resolve your complaint within three working days.

 Write to us at: Legal & General Home Finance, PO Box 17225, Solihull B91 9US

 Call us on: 03330 048444.
 Lines are open 8.30am to 5.30pm Monday to Friday.
 Call charges will vary.

 Please include your phone number, so we can call you about your email Monday to Friday between 9am and 5pm.
 When sending emails you should not include any personal, financial or banking details, as this method is not a secure way of supplying information.

 - Step 2 – where we cannot resolve your complaint within three working days because we need to investigate more, we'll send you a written acknowledgement within five working days.
 We'll then undertake a full investigation to let us to make an informed assessment of your complaint.

-- Step 3 – we'll send you a final response within eight weeks which will let you know the outcome of your complaint and the reasons for that.
+- Step 3 – we'll send you a final response within eight weeks which will explain the outcome of your complaint.

 - Step 4 – after our investigation, if you’re still unhappy with our response to your complaint, you can choose to refer it to the Financial Ombudsman Service.
 They provide a free, independent service to help resolve complaints.
-Their contact details are shown below:
+Their contact details are: